NSF Innovation Corps (I-Corps) Site

 This I-Corps Site combines resources, infrastructure and training to support teams across the four ASU campuses to advance technology concepts into the marketplace.
 It focuses on building the innovation capacity of ASU, while contributing to the regional and national economy through technology commercialization and the development of the next generation of innovators.

 In addition, implementation of the site includes systematic evaluation of opportunities to adapt and augment the I-Corps model to promote the inclusion and recruitment of underrepresented populations.
 Specifically, ASU focuses on inclusion and recruitment of veteran, Latino and women participants in the program.

-What: Registered innovators will go through ASU’s I-Corps training, which is an assumption/hypothesis-testing, customer-focused discovery process to gather important insights needed to maximize the impact of an Innovation.
+What: Registered teams will go through a full remote five-week I-Corps training, which is an assumption/hypothesis-testing, customer-focused discovery process to gather important insights needed to maximize the impact of an Innovation.
 I-Corps affiliated teams who complete the training may be eligible to receive a $2K grant through the ASU NSF I-Corps Site.
 High performing teams could be in a position to gain acceptance into the National I-Corps Program, which provides $50K+ grants for continued customer discovery efforts.
-Lunch will be provided to attendees.

 Who: I-Corps teams have three primary members: the entrepreneurial lead (EL), the technical lead (TL), and the I-Corps mentor (IM).
 All three members of the team are expected to participate fully in the I-Corps training, which provides real-world, hands-on, immersive learning about what it takes to successfully transfer knowledge into products and processes that benefit society.